 Let us look at the diagram below to get the overall idea of the security token service being used.

-IdentityServer with NCache
+Using IdentityServer4 with NCache

-IdentityServer4 API provides the flexibility to use any external custom storage, be it a relational database, a NoSQL solution, a file system, or even an in-memory data store like NCache.
-For that, the authors of IdentityServer4 have implemented Entity Framework (EF) Core support for IdentityServer4 making it very easy to use any database as a storage medium for the IdentityServer4 configuration and operational data.
+IdentityServer4 is a frequently used STS in .NET Core applications.
+It implements the OpenID Connect and OAuth 2.0 protocols.
+The IdentityServer4 API provides the flexibility to use any external custom storage, be it a relational database, a NoSQL solution, a file system, or even an in-memory data store like NCache.
+Moreover, IdentityServer4’s support for Entity Framework (EF) Core simplifies the process of using various databases as storage for its configuration and operational data.

 NCache, being a distributed, scalable in-memory key-value store, is a great fit for IdentityServer4.
 It can be used with IdentityServer in either of the following ways.